parallel-fs-utils/fs-drift/README.md

 ## parameters

 Every input parameter name is preceded by "--".
 We don't bother with short-form parameter names.
+Parameters that you should pay attention to are --duration, --max-files, --threads, --host-set and --top.
+Other parameters are more specialized and may not apply to your use case.

 Inputs: